-A special form of local data is a CNAME whose target is a wildcard such as .example.com.
-It is used as if were an ordinary CNAME after the asterisk () has been replaced with the query name.
-The purpose for this special form is query logging in the walled garden's authority DNS server.
+A special form of local data is a CNAME whose target is a wildcard such as \.example.com.
+It is used as if an ordinary CNAME after the asterisk (\) has been replaced with the query name.
+This special form is useful for query logging in the walled garden's authoritative DNS server.